 She is very active in her local community and has a renewed sense of confidence and self-worth.
 She hopes to continue helping others and raising awareness for leprosy.

-If you are interested in supporting women like Banvarath then please, click the link below and donate to continue our vital work in India, Bangladesh, mozambique and Zimbabwe.
+If you are interested in supporting women like Banvarath then please, click the link below and donate to continue our vital work in India, Bangladesh and Zimbabwe.
 Women like Banavath need your help.